 Chris Nelson Contract Information:

 Signed a minor league contract with the Phillies in November of 2014.

-Nelson signed a minor league contract with the Phillies, Jeff Sanders of the San Diego Union-Tribune reports.
+Nelson signed a minor league contract with the Phillies that includes an invite to spring training, Jeff Sanders of the San Diego Union-Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Chris Nelson – simply subscribe now.

 |Sep.
 28||Atl||Did not play.|

 |Sep.
 19||@Oak||Did not play.|